JochenSimon/pytrithon/README.md

 You can also explore the Agents buy running the `pytrithon` script to open a Nexus with a Monipulator and opening Agents through the menu or `ctrl-o`.

 Recommended Agents to try are "basic", "calculator", "kniffel", "guess", one "pokerserver" with multiple "poker", and one "chatserver" with multiple "chat".
+You also should try running TMWOTY2 with the script of the same name.
 ### Nexus
 This process is the main entry-point of the whole system of Agents.
 This script allows starting a nexus, optionally a Monipulator, and a set of Agents, all in one call.
 It offers all the combined command line parameters of all Agents and the Monipulator started, so that their startup configuration can be specified concisely.